jrappa1738/UART_VHDL_Arty/README.md

 Use a serial terminal program like Uterm to communicate over USB.  <br />
 Type into terminal to send ascii characters to the Arty UART.  <br />
 Press Button1 on Arty board (or whatever digital input specified in .xdc) to receive the data back! <br />

+## State of the project:
+Finished for now.
+This is a way to get any data you want from a PC into the logical fabric of your FPGA design.
+Excellent!
+Could use later as an IP block. <br /> <br />